Our industries are part of our blue tags. Here you will find our definitions.

 Transportation

-Startups developing solutions, software, tools and machines used to solve problems or improve conditions with respect to the movement of people and goods
+Startups developing solutions, software, tools and machines used to solve problems or improve conditions with respect to the movement of people and goods.

 Sub-industry |